 Shadows is a software package for designing, calculating and drawing sundials and astrolabes.
+It is designed and developed in France by François Blateyron.
+Shadows celebrated in 2017 its twentieth anniversary of presence on the Internet!

 Users are provided with a complete toolbox with which to build, orient and understand all kinds of sundials.
 It draws the different parts of an astrolabe and allows the user to move the mobile parts on screen.
-Shadows also offers complete ephemeris and several graphs and tools related to the Sun.
+Shadows also offers complete solar and lunar ephemeris and several graphs and tools related to the Sun.
 It is a great educational tool for teachers, animators and children.